September 8, 2024

 November 20, 2023

-Christina Egami was one of six who was awarded a seed grant to perform her proposed study titled: “Identification of bioactive compounds interfering with plasmid maintenance” by the UCSC Chemical Screening Center.
+Christina Egami was one of the six who was awarded a seed grant to perform her proposed study titled: “Identification of bioactive compounds interfering with plasmid maintenance” by the UCSC Chemical Screening Center.
 Christina is a 4th year PhD student working on mechanisms regulating multicopy plasmid segregation, which is a critical determinant of plasmid stability.
 Multicopy plasmids are critical for the dissemination of antibiotic resistance and virulence.
 Bioactive compounds that promote plasmid loss are thus excellent candidates for controlling the spread of antibiotic resistance and for the development of antivirulence therapies.
 Check out the seed fund announcement!

 December 25, 2023